*Updated: September 8, 2021

 Businesses that applied for EIDL prior to the current online loan application (available as of 3/29) need to go back in to the system to apply for the EIDL advance.

 Check out the Small Business Owner’s Guide to the CARES Act

-State of Illinois Grant and Loan Programs – The Department of Commerce and Economic Opportunity is working with partners to launch emergency assistance programs for Illinois small businesses.
+State of Illinois Grant and Loan Programs – The Department of Commerce and Economic Opportunity (DCEO) is working with partners to launch emergency assistance programs for Illinois small businesses.
 The initiatives included can be found here and includes a grant program specifically for the Hospitality Industry.

 State of Illinois Treasurer, Michael Frerichs, has launched a Small Business COVID-19 Relief Program.
 The purpose of this funding is to provide vital economic support to small businesses and non-profits throughout Illinois to help overcome the loss of revenue they are experiencing.